kaiban-ai/kaibanjs-docs/docs/how-to/04-Implementing RAG with KaibanJS.md

 ## Create a WebRAGTool

-Absolutely, that's a great suggestion.
-Let's modify the "Setting Up the Environment" section to include the boilerplate of the class with placeholders for each component.
-This approach will give readers a clear overview of the structure we're building towards.

 ### 1. Setting Up the Environment

 First, let's install the necessary dependencies and set up our project: